How to Store Insulin

 - NPH should look uniformly cloudy after you gently roll the bottle or pen.
 All other insulin should look clear.
 If your insulin doesn't look right, don't use it.
 Take it back to your pharmacy.

-- Don't shake your insulin hard.
+- Don't shake your insulin.
+Gently roll it.
 Don't toss it around or handle it roughly.
 If you don't handle your insulin correctly, it's more likely to clump or frost.

 - Don't use the insulin if you can see clumps after you gently roll the bottle or pen, or if the sides look frosted.